The best books for bipolar disorder

 In addition, many tips are offered throughout its pages for developing a healthy support system, finding the right mental health practitioners, and avoiding environments that can be episode triggers.
 Additional strategies for proper exercise, diet and rest are given.

 The Second Edition has a new chapter added that details a system for staying healthy and managing episodes.
-Wellness Recovery Plan (WRAP) is a process that was created by real patients living successfully with bipolar, depression, and other mental disorders.
+Wellness Recovery Plan (WRAP) is a process created by real patients living successfully with bipolar, depression, and other mental disorders.
 The validation and treatment plans will help to give you confidence in a positive future.

 7. The Bipolar II Disorder Workbook: Managing Recurring Depression, Hypomania, and Anxiety